 Conophytum herreanthus subsp. rex is a succulent that forms a clump of short bodies of fleshy paired leaves.
 Leaves are smooth, pale grey to bluish-green, and up to 1.6 inches (4 cm) long.
 The angular leaves point up their triangular inner surfaces, facing the other member of the leaf pair in a V-shape.
 Some leaf tips and keels are slightly rosy.
 There are sparsely scattered, faint dark spots along the grey surfaces.
 Diurnal flowers are white to rose pink, up to 1.2 inches (3 cm) in diameter, and appear in late fall.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Native to South Africa (northern Cape Province).
+Native to South Africa (Northern Cape).

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus